Q. What is a special need?

 Pupils who are still experiencing difficulty at this stage may be referred to The National Educational Psychological Service.
 NEPS supports the personal, social and educational development of all children through the application of psychological theory and practice in education.
 Where a diagnosis is made an Individual Education Plan will be drawn in consultation with the Parents, Class Teacher and SEN teacher.

 Standardised tests are used to measure a child’s reading and mathematical achievement, and to determine children’s progress in those areas.
 Information from the tests is important given the vital role of literacy and numeracy in enabling children to access the full curriculum.
-The results of your these tests may result in your child being offered Learning Support in one or both of Maths and English.
-An IPLP will be drawn up for all pupils attending Learning support.
+The results of these tests may result in your child being offered Learning Support in one or both of Maths and English.
+A plan will be drawn up for all pupils attending Learning support in consultation with parents.
 The aim of Learning support is to equip your child with the required skills to no longer require Learning support.